wpmake22/wpmake-advance-user-avatar/readme.txt

-=== Advance User Avatar | Custom Profile Picture Uploader for WordPress, WooCommerce, and BuddyPress ===
+=== Advanced User Avatar | Custom Profile Picture Uploader for WordPress, WooCommerce, and BuddyPress ===
 Contributors: wpmakedev
-Tags: profile picture, avatar, gravatar, user avatar, custom avatar, profile image upload, WooCommerce avatar, BuddyPress avatar, WordPress avatar uploader
-Requires at least: 5.5
+Tags: profile picture, avatar, gravatar, user avatar, custom avatar Requires at least: 5.5
-Tested up to: 6.7.2
+Tested up to: 6.8
-Stable tag: 1.1.0
+Stable tag: 1.1.1
 Requires PHP: 7.4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Adds an avatar upload field through a simple shortcode or block to let your site users upload a custom profile picture (avatar) directly from their device.
-Provides file type and size validation, plus image cropping flexibility to ensure a perfect avatar.

 == Description ==

-**Advance User Avatar – The Ultimate Plugin for Custom Profile Picture Uploads in WordPress, WooCommerce, and BuddyPress**
+**Advanced User Avatar – The Ultimate Plugin for Custom Profile Picture Uploads in WordPress, WooCommerce, and BuddyPress**

 Are you tired of the default Gravatar system on WordPress, where users must create a Gravatar account to upload their profile picture?
 Many users find this a hassle and end up with a generic avatar.
 This can result in a less personalized user experience and hinder site engagement.
-With the **Advance User Avatar** plugin, you can easily allow users to upload their own custom profile picture (avatar) directly from their device.
+With the **Advanced User Avatar** plugin, you can easily allow users to upload their own custom profile picture (avatar) directly from their device.

-The **Advance User Avatar** plugin solves plugin eliminates the need for a Gravatar account by offering a seamless solution to upload, crop, and display avatars on your WordPress site.
+The **Advanced User Avatar** plugin solves plugin eliminates the need for a Gravatar account by offering a seamless solution to upload, crop, and display avatars on your WordPress site.
 Whether it’s for a personal photo, logo, or any other image, this plugin gives users full control over their avatar.
 You can easily add an avatar uploader field anywhere on your site using a simple shortcode or Gutenberg block.

 The plugin also includes useful features like file type and size validation, so users won’t upload unsupported or oversized images.
 Plus, users can crop their profile picture to make sure it fits perfectly as their avatar.
 This gives them more flexibility and control over their profile picture’s appearance.
-By making it easy for users to upload their own avatar and customize it, the **Advance User Avatar** plugin creates a more personalized and engaging experience for everyone on your site.
+By making it easy for users to upload their own avatar and customize it, the **Advanced User Avatar** plugin creates a more personalized and engaging experience for everyone on your site.

 Plus, it’s not just about uploads; the plugin integrates perfectly with WooCommerce and BuddyPress, allowing you to display avatars in My Account pages, member profiles, and more, creating a fully personalized experience across your WordPress site.